 People who work for an employer may be classed as employees, workers or self employed.
-The difference is important since employees and workers will benefit from certain statutory rights (both employees and workers are entitled to pension and paid holidays for example), whereas the self employed will not.
+The difference is important since employees and workers will benefit from certain statutory rights (both are entitled to pension and paid holidays for example), whereas the self employed will not.

-A genuinely self employed person would be expected to comply with all or the majority of the following:
+A genuinely self employed person (i.e. who would not meet the criteria of being am off payroll worker, a worker, or an employee) would be expected to demonstrate all or the majority of the following:

-HMRC provides an employment status check tool on their website.
-HMRC advise employers to use the tool each time they seek to engage a self employed person under a contract for services and to keep a record of the case number the tool generates.
-As this record can help provide a defence in the event of a later challenge by HMRC (which could result in the employer having to pay back tax and NICs) this appears to be a worthwhile piece of advice.
+HMRC provides an employment status check tool on their website and they advise employers to use the tool each time they seek to engage a self employed person under a contract for services and keep a record of the case number the tool generates.
+This record can help provide a defence in the event of a later challenge by HMRC.
 The tool can be found on: http://www.hmrc.gov.uk/calcs/esi.htm.
-In some cases however the tool is not 100% accurate, and myHRdept can help determine the level of risk of a self employed contract being regarded as something else (and advise on what to do about it if it is unsafe.)
+In some cases however the tool is not 100% accurate, and some employers have argued that the tool’s default determination appears to be ‘off payroll worker.’ myHRdept can help determine the level of risk of a self employed contract being regarded as something else (and advise on what to do about it if it is unsafe.)

 Typical employment law pitfalls

-Self employed people could be found to really be workers or employees, leading to holiday back pay, unfair dismissal claims, minimum wage claims, NIC & underpaid tax bills, HMRC fines and reputational damage.
+Self employed people could be found to really be off payroll workers, workers or employees, leading to a range of claims against the employer covering tax, fines, holiday back pay and even potential unfair dismissal and minimum wage claims.
+Some claims could stretch back for years.

-Rising case law means this is an area that is much better understood than a few years ago, and many ‘self employed’ people are getting wind of their rights.
-An escalalation of cases is not simply likely, it is inevitable.
+Increasing numbers of high profile cases means this is an area that is much better understood than a few years ago, and many ‘self employed’ people are getting wind of their rights.
+An escalation of cases is not simply likely, it is inevitable.

 Help and support